t2trg/2015-ietf94/minutes.md

 - TD more like the entry points
 - TD good to describe offered services, but model of these services must be programmed into the clinet
 - HATEOAS on T2TRG document???? (are you looking for http://tools.ietf.org/html/draft-hartke-core-apps ?)
 Yes, let's put it as reference somewhere please.
+- TD and hypermedia controls are close, but we need to figure out how to translate and identify white spots

 #### Collection Resources in the Context of CoMI

+Question: should we have compatible "IoT" and "web" worlds or is it okay to have app/domain specific proxies?

 - Summary of CoOL (new concept: complex query encoded as CBOR-encoded "Field" option)

-Question: should we have compatible "IoT" and "web" worlds or is OK to have app/domain specific proxies?
 - We should aim for compatibility; but we could be able to translate these two in a generic way
 - CBOR does not have to be translated to JSON
+- CBOR is still application-agnostic (no domain knowledge)
 - CoAP FETCH in combination with HTTP SEARCH is an option
 - Importance of idempotency might be decision maker

 ### PlugREST

 - Discuss with interested parties to get started: Johannes, Jaime, Klaus, Matthias, Michael.
 - Take lessons learned from WoT Plugfest and ETSI Plugtests
-- Take lessons for IPSO/LWM2M interop?
+- Take lessons from IPSO/LWM2M interop
 - Finish preparation and run PlugREST within T2TRG
 - Extend with WoT TD and try to integrate with WoT Plugfest
 - Appears that thing description can be seen as a result of exploring HATEOAS links of system / device